UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Calculate your electric delivery cost by adding the base charge to your monthly usage multiplied by the delivery rate.

 State utility commissions update delivery rates periodically.
-In many areas, including Texas TDUs, delivery charges are commonly adjusted on a set schedule (often twice a year).
-These approved rates cover two components: a flat monthly base fee simply for being connected to the grid, and a per-kWh usage fee that scales with your actual consumption.
+In many areas, including Texas TDUs, delivery charges are commonly adjusted on a set schedule to reflect the true cost of maintaining the physical infrastructure.
+These approved rates cover two main components: a flat monthly base fee simply for being connected to the grid, and a per-kWh usage fee that scales with your actual power consumption.
 Understanding Oncor delivery charges or CenterPoint TDU charges gives you a clearer picture of your baseline costs before you even turn on a lightbulb.
-To give you an idea of how these fees impact your bill, we have provided an example of what delivery rates can look like.
+To give you an accurate idea of what these fees look like in the real world, we have provided the exact current charges for the state’s most prominent utility companies.

 How to Calculate Your Delivery Charges

 Calculating your monthly delivery charges is a straightforward process once you know your utility’s specific rates.
-You can find these figures on your monthly statement or your utility’s official website.
-Here is a simple formula to help you estimate your costs:
+You can easily find these figures on your monthly statement or your provider’s official website.
+Here is a simple formula to help you estimate your upcoming costs:

 • Delivery Cost = Base Charge + (Monthly kWh Usage × Delivery Rate)